nucleartide/Chomp/.github/PULL_REQUEST_TEMPLATE.md

 ## User Story

+todo: document prs in readme, useful for post-mortem writeup

 > Describe the user story that was completed as part of this pull request.

 ## Playable build